1. The dissolution of the Philly public school district:

 From the CityPaper: Who's Killing Philly Public Schools?

 There is no assurance that these Achievement Networks will be funded equitably.
 A bidding process — yet to be explained by the SRC or Mr. Knudsen — would determine who controls each network.
-Anyone may be chosen: former district personnel; charter-school operators; corporations such as Mosaica, KIPP and Kenny Gamble’s Universal; or politicians, including State Rep. Dwight Evans, who last year bullied the CEO of one charter school behind closed doors in order to override the choice of parents at Martin Luther King High School.
+Anyone may be chosen: former district personnel; charter-school operators; corporations such as Mosaica, KIPP and Kenny Gamble’s Universal; or politicians, including State Rep. Dwight Evans, who last year bullied the CEO of one charter school behind closed doors in order to override the choice of parents at Martin Luther King High School.2.
+On the death penalty:

 How have we arrived at a point where the public-school system can be auctioned off to the lowest bidder?